To talk to a member of the team, contact us or pop in for a chat.

 Will you fire and finish the things I make on the Throwing Taster?

 Not usually, the session is more about the experience than creating finished objects.
-You can take away the clay pieces you create, however.
+We can occasionally fire pieces for an extra small charge or you can take away the clay pieces you create.

 Do I get to keep the things I make on the Handbuilding and Sculpting workshops?